endor/kettu/README.md

   * select and prioritize files
 * register content handlers (although this seems to be not fully supported yet) just as in http://trac.transmissionbt.com/ticket/2404
 * graphing up/download:
-  * check if browser can handle html5 storage, otherwise store in div
+  * check if browser can handle html5 storage, otherwise store in div (patch sammy to fall back to another store )
   * aggregate data
+* fix add formatted times spec and tracker info scenario to work in all time zones